Vonng/pigsty/docs/MINIO.md

             - { name: minio-3 ,ip: 10.10.10.12 , port: 9000 , options: 'check-ssl ca-file /etc/pki/ca.crt check port 9000' }
 ```

-If minio cluster is defined in Pigsty inventory, you can materialize it with [`minio.yml`](playbook) playbook.
+If MinIO cluster is defined in the Pigsty inventory, you can materialize it with [`minio.yml`](playbook) playbook.
-An admin web portal is served on https://sss.pigsty:9001 by default, and you can interact with minio with [`mcli`](#administration)
+An admin web portal is served on https://sss.pigsty:9001 by default, and you can interact with MinIO with [`mcli`](#administration)